|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 8: Walk from Lavacolla to Santiago de Compostella

 Today we have our final walk to Santiago.
 Enroute we will see Monte do Gozo "Mount of Joy".
 It is said that on this hill, the pilgrims, who could see the towers of the Cathedral for the first time, would fall down in rapture.
 We continue along the trail until we reach the famous "Plaza de Obradoiro" and the Cathedral, where the pilgrim's mass takes place daily at 12pm.
 We will enjoy dinner and overnight in the center.

 Day 9: The Camino Finisterre

 Today we will enjoy a day trip to the Camino Finisterre, the medieval 'end of the world'.
 Because Finisterre was considered to be the end of the known world in the Middle Ages, it held special spiritual and physical significance.
 We will see the famed lighthouse, Faro de Fisterra, which is one of the most recognized landmarks in all of Galicia.
 The lighthouse was built in 1853, and on a clear day, can be seen from 30 kilometres out at sea.
 The coastline is rocky and treacherous and is known as Costa da Morte, or the Coast of Death.
 We will also visit the fishing village of Muros and the Cascada Ezaro, the largest river feeding waterfalls that empty into the Atlantic Ocean.
 We visit Vimianzo's medieval castle and the village of Muxia, famous for its charming sanctuary by the sea.

-After breakfast you will be transferred to Santiago airport for your flight homeward.
+After breakfast you will be transferred to Madrid airport for your flight homeward.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide